After becoming the CEO of UPS in 2014, David Abney did something no other CEO in the company’s history had ever done before.

 Active Listening Pays Dividends

 Leaders must develop their active listening skills.
 This isn’t an either/or situation—you need to have them.
+Once you do have them, you’ll also know how to talk to anyone.
 And if you’re not good at active listening, you need to get good at it immediately.
 So how can you tell how good you are at active listening?
 Start by answering the following questions.

 - How closely do you pay attention to someone else’s nonverbal cues?